1225zhangqian/notification-test/README.md

-# @sfx/notification
+# notification-test

-🎉 @sfx/notification allow you to add notification to your app with ease.
+🎉 notification-test allow you to add notification to your app with ease.
 No more nonsense!